bparanj/crystal/computer/electronics/design/rc-circuit.md

    python rc_circuit_simulation.py
    ```

-This simulation will generate a graph showing the capacitor voltage over time, including both the charging and discharging phases.
+This simulation will generate a graph showing the capacitor voltage over time,  both the charging and discharging phases.
 It also prints out some key values to help understand the circuit behavior.

 Using PySpice is an excellent choice for simulating electronic circuits in Python.
 PySpice provides a more comprehensive simulation environment that's closer to real-world circuit behavior.
 Here's how we can simulate our RC circuit using PySpice: